kevinddchen/machikoro/README.md

 ### Supply variants

-- **Total**: All establishments are available for purchase in the supply.
+- **Total**: All establishments are available for purchase.
 This is the official supply variant of Machi Koro.
-- **Variable**: 10 establishments are available for purchase from the supply.
+- **Variable**: 10 establishments are available for purchase.
 This is the official supply variant of the expansions.
-- **Hybrid**: 5 establishments with rolls 1-6, 5 establishments with rolls 7+, and 2 major establishments are available for purchase from the supply.
+- **Hybrid**: 5 establishments with rolls 1-6, 5 establishments with rolls 7+, and 2 major establishments are available for purchase.
 This is the official supply variant of Machi Koro 2.

-### Implementation details
+### Millionaire's Row expansion implementation details

 Some rulings that are not explicit in the game rules: